CoinCheung/BiSeNet/tis/README.md

 ### In the end

 This is a simple demo with only basic function.
-There are many other features that is useful, such as shared memory and model pipeline.
-If you have interest on this, you can learn more in the official document.
+There are many other features that is useful, such as shared memory and dynamic batching.
+If you have interests on this, you can learn more in the official document.